Convex-Concave Min-Max Stackelberg Games

 \section{First-Order Methods via an Envelope Theorem}

-The envelope theorems, popular tools in mathematical economics, allow for explicit formulas for the gradient of the value function in min-max games, even when the strategy sets are dependent. \citeauthor{afriat1971envelope} \cite{afriat1971envelope} appears to have been the first make use of the Lagrangian to differentiate the value function, though his conclusion was later obtained under weaker assumptions by \citeauthor{milgrom2002envelope} \cite{milgrom2002envelope}.
-The results in this paper rely on the following assumptions, which we note are satisfied by the examples presented thus far, as well as the application provided in \Cref{sec:fisher}:
+The envelope theorems, popular tools in mathematical economics, allow for explicit formulas for the gradient of the value function in min-max games, even when the action sets are dependent. \citet{afriat1971envelope} appears to have been the first make use of the Lagrangian to differentiate the value function, though his conclusion was later obtained under weaker assumptions by \citet{milgrom2002envelope}.